lucentcosmos/SparkLogsAnalyzer/chapter2/batch.md

 seen in the non-streaming examples from Chapter 1.
 Those examples load data from files all at once into one RDD, processes that RDD, the job completes, and the program exits.
 In a production system, you could set up a cron job to kick off a batch job each night to process the last day's worth of log files and then publish statistics for the last day.

 ## File Systems

 To support batch import of data on a Spark cluster, the data needs to be accessible by all machines on the cluster.
 Files that are only accessible on one worker machine and cannot be read by the others will cause failures.

-If you have a small dataset that can fit on one machine, you could manually copy your files onto all the nodes on your Spark cluster, using *rsync* for example.
+If you have a small dataset that can fit on one machine, you could manually copy your files onto all the nodes on your Spark cluster, perhaps using *rsync* to make that easier.

 *NFS* or some other network file system makes sure all your machines can access the same files without require you to copy the files around.
 But NFS isn't fault tolerant to machine failures and if your dataset is too